 Lead to Inspire = Great leaders produce other leaders

-We provides educational advocacy by working with SFUSD teacher and principals to place students, establish information and referral protocols, and conduct bio/psycho/social assessments to identify areas of need.
+We provide educational advocacy by working with SFUSD teachers and principals to place students, establish information and referral protocols, and conduct bio/psycho/social assessments to identify areas of need.

 We use several strategies to impact attendance and academic performance of students.

 - We work with the Attendance team and the Administration to facilitate a welcoming and engaging environment for parents and students.

 - We organize workshops to help the community understand the role a healthy school culture plays in a neighborhood and the educational landscape.
 And the part they play in, at the school and throughout the neighborhoods to promote awareness of school life in the community.

 - We conduct home visits as needed offering referrals to the comprehensive support services available.

 - At Starr King: The Lucky 13 Club